nf-core/ampliseq/docs/usage.md

 #### Samplesheet input

-The sample sheet file is a tab-separated file that must have two to four columns with the following headers:
+The sample sheet file can be tab-separated (.tsv), comma-separated (.csv), or in YAML format (.yml/.yaml) that must have two to four columns/entries with the following headers:

 | Column       | Necessity | Description                                                                   |
 | ------------ | --------- | ----------------------------------------------------------------------------- |